joshCarder01/90sNet/code/Backend/Flask_App/README.md

 # For Running
 Would recommend using whatever docker compose container which has been made

+# CLI Commands

+- `flask --app app db init`
+  - Initializes the database with random data.
+Should be helpful to set everything up.

 # API Documentation
 This will represent the current documentation of the api.
 Each subheader is a blueprint in flask, the blueprint will use some base url for all of its commands.